 Children's books that excite the imagination with rhyme and art.

-Author Ed Shankman and Illustrator Dave O'Neill are the creative team behind nine children's books, and counting.
+Author Ed Shankman and Illustrator Dave O'Neill are the creative team behind 12 children's books, and counting.
 Your children will lose themselves in the dazzling illustrations, the irrepressible imaginings, and the magical, mesmerizing music of words.
 You'll love reading these books aloud as whimsical notions tumble off your tongue in sparkling rhyme.

 From the award-winning "I Met a Moose in Maine One Day" to the newest title, "Where's the Bathroom?", Shankman and O'Neill create fun, exciting stories and characters for children and parents to share.